By Jill Draper Makes Stuff

 Shifting color that comes when a beloved dyer is working with small batches.
 Jill Draper puts her heart and soul into this sport weight lambswool, gloriously soft, all made in the U.S.

-We will do our best to find skeins for you that are friends when you order a quantity of Mohonk.
-Because we have limited stock, please order a sufficient quantity to finish your project.
+We will do our best to find skeins for you that are friends.
+Because we have limited stock, please order enough to finish your project.
 We will not be able to match skeins from previous orders.